 Be yourself and practice interviewing

-Interviewing can be awkward if you don’t practice.
+Interviewing can be awkward if you don’t practice, and it’s a good idea to seek job interview tips or advice to become more comfortable.
 Talking about yourself for an hour with a complete stranger takes some work.
 It is especially awkward when you don’t know how to calmly deal with curveball questions.
 Ask a friend or an adult you know to help you practice.

 Mock interviews also mean taking the time to think about work-related questions.
 What are your best answers?
 Knowing the right thing to say in an interview could be something to work on with an industry professional.
 If you know someone who worked at a business you’ve been eyeing, ask them what they would look for in candidates.
 Who knows?
 Maybe they can even give you a reference.